fullstaq-ruby/infra/docs/infrastructure-overview.md

  - `fullstaq-ruby` for normal resources.
 Infra Maintainers have full access to all resources _inside_ this project.
  - `fullstaq-ruby-hisec` for especially sensitive resources.
 Only Infra Owners have access to the resources inside this project.

-## Terraform state
+## Terraform state (normal)

  * Administered by role: Infra Maintainers

-The Terraform state is stored in a Google Cloud Storage bucket, inside the `fullstaq-ruby` project.
+The Terraform state for normal infrastructure is stored in a Google Cloud Storage bucket, inside the `fullstaq-ruby` project.

+## Terraform state (hisec)

+ * Administered by role: Infra Owners

+The Terraform state for sensitive infrastructure is stored in a Google Cloud Storage bucket, inside the `fullstaq-ruby-hisec` project.

 ## Container registry